 Creating an improved, personalized fan experience in 2021 begins with data.
 Building engagement that does more than likes, comments, and shares, starts with data.
 Delivering value to your organization that also provides value to your fans, begins with data.
 As we continue to work on and test new methods and strategies, we encourage you to use this as a guide to influence your strategy and decisions.

-If you’d like to start identifying your digital audience to make data-driven fan marketing decisions, contact our team and we’ll be happy to help.
+If you’d like to start identifying your digital audience and make data-driven fan marketing decisions, contact our team and we’ll be happy to help.